To find SAP candidates running in any current election(s), see 'Current Elections' under Get Involved.

 Introduction to SAP

-Sustainable Australia Party is an independent community movement with a science and evidence-based approach to policy - not a left or right wing ideology.
+Sustainable Australia Party is an independent community movement with a science and evidence-based policy platform - not a left or right wing ideology.

 Sustainable Australia Party contests local, state and federal elections - and is campaigning to: